-Medium also shares your content with everyone who follows you and with those who follow the topics you specify as “tags.”
-So you have some control over where your content is featured.
+That’s how it works on Medium.
+They share your content with everyone who follows you and with those who follow the topics you specify as “tags.”
+It's also shared with followers of publications you might decide to publish in.

 6. Do you rely on other members finding your work and wanting to follow you?

-Yes, and if you write quality content that meets curator’s published guidelines, then your articles will be featured on Medium’s home page and shared with readers via email and on Twitter.
-(Medium was created by Twitter’s previous chairman and founder, Evan Williams).
+In those cases, your articles will be featured on other readers' home pages and shared with readers via email and Twitter.
+(Interestingly, Medium was created by Twitter’s previous chairman and founder, Evan Williams).

 It’s the same with both.
 One needs to write stellar quality content to do well anywhere on the Internet.
 Writing platforms that didn’t care about that had gone out of business, such as Bubblews and Squidoo.

 Both HubPages and Medium have curators and editors that look for quality.
 I believe these two platforms will continue to grow for that reason.

 You first need to get approved by the editor of a pub.
 Each publication has its own rules and requirements.
 They usually post their method to register as an author with their pub.
 Once approved, you can submit your drafts when you complete them.

-12. Do articles eventually disappear?
+12. Do articles eventually disappear from view?